OpenMoonRay/openmoonray-docs/docs/beta/scene-formats.md

 `DwaSolidDielectricMaterial` is the class of the object, and `/scene/sphere/mtl/yellow` is the name. `refractive_index` and `albedo` are attributes supported by the `DwaSolidDeielectricMaterial` class.

 In most cases, classes are implemented as shared library plugins.
-Moonray searches for plugins on a path defined by the environment variable `RDL2_DSO_PATH`.
-In this case, assuming `RDL2_DSO_PATH` is set correctly, Moonray will find the library `DwaSolidDielectricMaterial.so` somewhere on the path.
+MoonRay searches for plugins on a path defined by the environment variable `RDL2_DSO_PATH`.
+In this case, assuming `RDL2_DSO_PATH` is set correctly, MoonRay will find the library `DwaSolidDielectricMaterial.so` somewhere on the path.

 `DwaSolidDielectricMaterial` has about 90 attributes in total.
 Attributes that you don't explicitly set take a default value defined by the class.